jfalmoguera/angular-boilerplate-identity/README.md

 # SitesMngt

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.0.0-rc.8.
+This project was udpated to Angular 9
+User / Pass: max/geheim

 ## Development server